brianhouse/sound_art/NEXT.md

 # Next

 ## Intro

-can the intro be a way of teaching transduction, rather than listening? use bodies to make a recording system?

-/

-or, there chould be something more interesting about the size and nature of sound waves. could that be the hand-on workshop?

 ## Recording

-without numbers, the graphics arent in order so it's a problem to show them -- number everything!

-but regardless, this kind of sucked. it needs to be at the least a physical demonstration with a turntable.
+ideally, replace this with building something.

-electromagnetism is so central, also, we need to see an electromagnet.
+electromagnetism is so central, we need to see an electromagnet.

-What is Audio! electrical signal that fluctuates in a way that is analogous to a sound wave — and which is then transferred into one (whether or not it originated as one)

-digital? == measurements

-==> should actually spend time to respond (not necessarily critique) the exercises (what are we hearing?)

 ## Editing / Arranging